Phoenix009/Notes/Computer_Networks/Principles of Reliable Data Transfer.md

 How should the protocol recover from errors in acknowledgements?

-An alternativeis to add error correction that allows the sender to detect as well as correct the bit errors.
+An alternative is to add error correction that allows the sender to detect as well as correct the bit errors.
 This solves the immediate problem for a channel that can corrupt packets but not lose them

-A second approach is for the sender to simply resent the current data packet when it receives a garbled acknowledgement.
+==A second approach is for the sender to simply resent the current data packet when it receives a garbled acknowledgement.==

 The fundamental difficulty with duplicate packets is that the receiver does not know whether the packet contains new date or is it a retransmission.